IntegratedBreedingPlatform/Workbench/src/main/web/README.md

 Running `gulp` without a specified task will run the `build` task.

 __Note:__ If you see the following error when running `gulp watch`:
 `Error: 'libsass' bindings not found.` then as a workaround, delete the existing `node_modules` folder and re-run `npm install`.
+If this doesn't help, the issue could be due to having a version of Node installed that is lower than the required v0.12.7.

 ## Building for Production